InfraBlockchain/yosemite-j/README.md

 # Yosemite J - Yosemite Chain Java API

 This version is currently working with Yosemite Chain `yosemite-master` branch and `e9816f3`commit.
-The project's goal would be something like Java version of `cloes` in `EOS` which provides convenient interfaces for the useful commands such as pushing action including some native actions.
+The project's goal would be something like Java version of `cleos` of `EOS.IO` which provides convenient interfaces for the useful commands such as pushing action including some native actions of Yostemite Public Blockchain.

 The first step would be to implement a wrapper for basic HTTP APIs and then the other convenient interface would be built on top of it.

+## Requirements
+Java 8

 ## Getting Started